krasdav/Design-Pattern-a-Day/README.md

 State is a behavioral design pattern that lets an object alter its behavior when its internal state<br>
 changes.
 It appears as if the object changed its class.

+#### <ins>Day 17 - Strategy</ins>
+`package org.learn.david.behavioral.strategy;`

+Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them<br>
+into a separate class, and make their objects interchangeable.